shish/rosettaboy/README.md

 Benchmarks
 ----------
-**Warning**: These implementations aren't fully in-sync, so take numbers with a large grain of salt.
-For example: the Python implementation uses native code to blit whole 8x8 sprites in one go, while the other languages do one pixel at a time (which is more correct, and necessary for things like parallax effects), which means that the python version is unfairly fast.
+**Warning**: These implementations aren't 100% in-sync, so take numbers with a large grain of salt.
+For example, as of this writing, the PHP version is using a stub SDL mock instead of calling the real C library, because I couldn't find an SDL library that worked.

 If somebody knows how to measure CPU instructions instead of clock time, that seems fairer; especially if we can get the measurement included automatically via github actions.
 Pull requests welcome :)

-Running on an M1 Macbook Pro:
+Running on an M1 Macbook Pro, using (to my knowledge) the latest version of each compiler, with standard "release mode" flags (see each language's run.sh for exactly which flags are used):

 ```
 $ ./bench.sh